 - Seek permission to hunt on private land by formal request.
 You can print a Private Land Permission Form and either mail it to the landowner or take it directly to him or her.
 Visiting the landowner in person is more friendly and shows a stronger commitment than sending a mailed request and may increase your chances of getting permission.
 There are many different reasons why a landowner may refuse a request.
 Regardless of their decision, always be respectful.
 Remember, your manner could impact similar opportunities for future hunters.

-- If you acquire permission to hunt on private land, always to be respectful of the property.
+- If you acquire permission to hunt on private land, always be respectful of the property.
 The best rule of thumb is to leave the land better than you found it.
 Report any signs of disturbance to the landowner, pick up trash if you see it, and leave no trace of your own.
 Leave any gates exactly how you found them, open or closed.
 Do not shoot near or toward any homes.
 Even if the shot is too far away to be dangerous, the sound can be disruptive and discouraging to neighboring landowners who may be considering whether to open their land to hunters.
 Pick up your shells before you leave.

 - Know the boundaries in which you have permission to hunt.
 Never shoot or chase a deer on a property without explicit permission.
-Doing so is not only is it rude, it’s illegal in Indiana.
+Doing so is not only rude, it’s illegal in Indiana.
 If chances are high that your hunting spot will put a wounded deer on neighboring property you have not been given permission to hunt, either find another spot or get permission from that property’s owner before you hunt.

 - Be sure of your target and what is beyond it; do not shoot in the direction of homes or vehicles.